nhayward/revpit/user/pages/02.editors/natasha-hanova/bio.md

 ##### Bio

-Natasha Hanova, a freelance developmental editor and author, loves imaginative problem solving and discussing the writing craft.
-She is represented by Amy Giuffrida and writes Adult/YA contemporary fantasy, romance and SciFi.
-Natasha is a #RevPit board member and contributing editor.
-Her experiences as a biracial woman fuel her storytelling and her endeavors to lift and support other marginalized writers.
+Natasha Hanova, a freelance developmental editor, author, craft coach and RevPit Board member, loves imaginative problem solving and discussing the writing craft.
+She’s represented by Amy Giuffrida.
+Natasha specializes in romance, fantasy and SciFi.
+She applies decades of experience to help creatives hone their craft.
+Her love of crochet has shown her similarities between yarn art and writing: it takes dedication, determination, and resilience to get through to The End.
+Natasha believes it’s important for writers to come through the editing process with goals they can accomplish.

 **Pronouns: She/Her**